 Usually, medical weed is higher in CBD than THC.
 Therefore, when you take it, you’re not going to get the euphoria often associated with recreational use.
 It also depends on the medical pot strain you choose.

-Many marijuana strains are available today, and most are a variation of sativa and indica strains.
+Many marijuana strains are available today, and most are a variation of sativa vs indica strains.
 There are also hybrid strains, which are a combination of sativa and indica strains:

 Key points about sativa and indica strains as well as CBD and THC may help you understand them better.

 If you’re seeking medical cannabis to provide you with ailment relief but you don’t want the “high,” look for strains higher in CBD.
 Work with a marijuana doctor or budtender at a cannabis dispensary to choose the best strain(s) for your symptom relief or ailment treatment.

 Getting too high on medical cannabis can happen for two main reasons.

 Either way, “getting too high” can happen, and as soon as it does, the experience you feel can get fairly uncomfortable.
 It may turn you off of medical cannabis altogether, even if you are a seasoned user.
 However, seasoned users don’t tend to get too high often.